poletaevvlad/CubeLang/docs/stdlib.md

 func add_at(collection: list of T, index: int, value: T)
 ```

-Adds an elements to the list at a specified location.
+Adds an element to the list at a specified location.

 <hr>